FormerLurker/ArcWelderPlugin/README.md

 If you are interested in testing release candidates (which I really appreciate), you can easily do so via the built-in *Software Update* plugin.

-### Change Release Channel for OctoPrint 1.5.x and above
+### Change Release Channel for OctoPrint 1.5.x and Above
 Starting with Octoprint 1.5.0, release channels can be selected on a per-plugin basis.
 I have not seen this feature in action, but I believe *Arc Welder* is properly configured to use it once it becomes available.
 I will will add instructions as soon as the feature becomes available as a release candidate.

-### Change Release Channel for OctoPrint 1.4.x and below
+### Change Release Channel for OctoPrint 1.4.x and Below

 1. Open the Octoprint Settings (wrench/spanner icon).
 2. Click on the *Software Update* link in the left menu.
 This will open the *Software Update* plugin.